Fabioo798/World-Of-Games-Front/README.md

 If you'd like to contribute to the frontend of the World Of Games application, you can fork the repository and submit a pull request with your changes.

 Before submitting a pull request, please make sure that your changes are thoroughly tested and documented.

+## Testing

+The application is 100% fully tested with jasmine with unitary tests